-Why Photographing Yellowstone in Winter – Part 1
+Why: Photographing Yellowstone in Winter – Part 1

 Every year, I go to Yellowstone to recharge my batteries because it is the perfect place.
 This year, I returned in the winter to create new photographs for my fine art print collections.

-The Story of this Trip to Yellowstone
+The Story of My Yellowstone Trip

-Before I give you reason to photograph Yellowstone in winter, I will tell you why I returned to the area for the 8th time.
+Before I give you a reason to photograph Yellowstone in winter, I will tell you why I returned to the area for the 8th time.

 You can believe me when I write that it's a powerful animal because I've seen it loaded and it's just awesome.

 During this winter trip, I traveled the Yellowstone using snowshoes to look for the most beautiful scenes to photograph.
-As always, a great photo always needs luck.
+As always, a great photo needs luck.

-And the photo will you ask me?
-Well, it is exactly how I wanted her.
-It will be a "master piece".
+“And what about the photo?” you may ask.
+Well, it is exactly how I wanted it.
+It is a "masterpiece".

 In winter, you can photograph many mammals and many birds in Yellowstone.

 The most common mammal is undoubtedly the bison.
 It is an animal that can weigh a ton.
 He may seem passive and embarrassed by the thickness of snow in which he walks.
 But do not be fooled.
 We had the opportunity to see bison running in the snow and they are very fast.
 To photograph them, you have to be very careful and remain a good distance away.